mscharstrom/platforms_wiki/k8/k8_installing_k3s.md

 In order to reach the dashboard from our laptop/pc we need to edit the kubernetes-dashboard service:

-`$ kubectl -n kube-system edit service kubernetes-dashboard`
+`$ kubectl -n kubernetes-dashboard edit service kubernetes-dashboard`

 Find "type: ClusterIP" and change it to "type: NodePort" and save the file.